 The liver is one of our main detoxifying organs (along with our kidneys, lungs, skin and bowels).
 A cleanse or a detox is viewed as something we decide to undertake when we are feeling sluggish, tired or simply because we want to support overall health.
 I always like to remind my clients that we are in fact detoxifying 24/7.
 If you’re a busy bee, why not try incorporating cleansing foods on a daily basis?
-Spring is the perfect time to reinvent yourself and so I’ve put together some of my favourite ‘swaps’ and tips.
+Below, I’ve put together some of my favourite ‘swaps’ and tips.

 Coffee.
 For a healthy body, a coffee per day isn’t necessarily the enemy but if you find yourself stressed on a regular basis or suffering from a chronic condition, it may be time to find an alternative if you usually have multiple cups.
-A healthy hot chocolate or Dandelion 'coffee' are the perfect alternatives.
+A healthy hot cacao (chocolate) or Dandelion 'coffee' are the perfect alternatives.
 You can make a hot chocolate with full cream milk or coconut milk, cacao, a touch of raw honey and lots of cinnamon.
+Or I highly recommend Ceremony Cacao as a healthy ready-made alternative.
 Dandelion 'coffee' is usually found with a roasted chicory base.
 This coffee alternative is an excellent tonic for the liver and stomach.
 Both of these are such tasty and beneficial formulas, you can brew a pot morning or evening!

 Letting go.
 Ok so this one isn’t a swap but it’s essential for good health.
 Holding onto negative feelings or resentment is one of the biggest obstacles to a healthy mind and body.

 Exercise.
 Swap one 30 min TV show for a walk daily.
 It’ll clear your mind and boost circulation and lymphatic drainage for enhanced detoxification.
 You’ll feel the difference in no time.